-- Create an “A” record for the FQDN that will eventually be added as an SBC to Voice / Direct Routing section of admin.teams.microsoft.com (i.e. sbc1.yourdomain.com)
+- Create an “A” record for the FQDN that will be added as an SBC to the Voice / Direct Routing section of admin.teams.microsoft.com (i.e. your FQDN can be something like ‘sbc1.yourdomain.com’, or ‘voiceelements.yourdomain.com’).
+What you chose is up to you.

-- The IP Address should be set to IP displayed from our Customer Portal or from the email that was sent
+- The IP Address should be set to the IP displayed from our Customer Portal as you worked through the Setup step-by-step

 Microsoft Teams requires that you create a fully qualified domain name (FQDN) that resolves to the location of the equipment that will be handling your phone calls (commonly known as the SBC or session border controller).
 The needed entry is known as a DNS ‘A’ Record and when setup it simply resolves to an IP address.
 If you are not familiar with creating an ‘A’ record for your domain, please coordinate with your organization’s networking team to add an entry for your domain.